Western Port: AGL Gas Import Jetty

-The Port of Hastings Corporation has submitted many proposals for industrial shipping development in Westernport Bay to provide extra storage space for shipping containers.
-The current proposal for the development of the Port of Hastings is as the base of operations for the construction of offshore wind infrastructure, with the potential of long term support maintenance, re-powering, and decommissioning of the off shore wind facilities.
-Significant criticism of the proposal and other previous proposals of development of the Port of Hastings primarily focus on the dredging of the seafloor.
-The Phillip Island Conservation Society stated that the revised proposal "would still destroy or permanently modify 45.2 hectares of Ramsar wetland, including 12 hectares of intertidal mudflat and 9.38 hectares of seagrass."
+Container Port Terminal

+The proposal for a major container port at Western Port was formally initiated in the late 1960s and 1970s, with successive Victorian governments identifying it as the preferred site for Melbourne's second terminal due to its naturally deep waters and existing industrial zoning.

+The project gained significant momentum in 2013 when the state government allocated $110 million for detailed planning and environmental approvals to address the long-term capacity limits of the Port of Melbourne.

+However, following a comprehensive multi-year review by Infrastructure Victoria, the proposal was effectively relocated to the Bay West site (in Port Phillip) in May 2017.

 Regulations

 For the protection of the marine environment, a number of activities are prohibited within the boundaries of Victoria's Marine National Parks and Marine Sanctuaries.
 No fishing, netting, spearing, taking or killing of marine life.
 All methods of fishing, from the shore or sea, are prohibited.
 No taking or damaging of animals, plants and objects or artefacts.
 There are strong penalties under the National Parks Act for fishing in Marine National Parks and Sanctuaries.
 All offenses can by reported to the Department of Primary Industries.

 However, you may carry fin-fish on board your boat within park boundaries if you caught the fish outside the parks and you may also carry but not use, a fishing rod or spear gun.
 You may also have abalone or rock lobster associated equipment on board the boat provided that you are travelling straight through the park by the shortest practicable route.